kctekn/obsidian-TagsRoutes/README.md

 Wiki: [Organize Tags by Timestamp Using the Obsidian Plugin: "Tags Routes"](https://github.com/kctekn/obsidian-TagsRoutes/wiki/Organize-Tags-by-Timestamp-Using-the-Obsidian-Plugin:-%22Tags-Routes%22)

+## Version 1.0.8 - Release Notes
+Fixed a parsing tag issue: if the tag in frontmatter is wrote in singl line, it will meet error during plugin startup.

+refer to https://github.com/kctekn/obsidian-TagsRoutes/issues/10 for detail

 ## Version 1.0.7 Release Notes
 **1. Enhanced Tag Processing**
 - Tags in the note's frontmatter are now processed identically to tags within the note content, ensuring consistent tag handling throughout.